LieBtrau/Aiakos/README.md

 #Main application
+##Master
+The unique master device is the root of the security system.
+If this device has been compromised, then all other devices will be compromised  too.
+So it must be kept safely.
+It should also have some kind of access control such as a password or fingerprint scanner.
+###Generating public/private keypair
+The master uses a true random number generator to generate a unique public/private keypair for every device.
+Using a truly random number generator instead of a normal one will prevent attackers from guessing private keys of the devices.
+The master writes this public/private keypair to the (preferably OTP) memory of the device.
+###Generating device signature
+The master will read the unique (preferably read-only) serial number from the device.
+This serial number and the public key of the device will be hashed, then signed with the private key of the master.
+The master then writes the signature and its own public key to (preferably OTP) memory of the device.
+###Conclusion
+All the devices contain the following before being released to customers:

+* a unique serial number
+* a unique public/private keypair
+* a signature signing the above mentioned data
+* the public key of the master
 ##Remote
+The remote is the device that allows owners to gain access to their property.
+The device functions as a battery-operated wireless key.
+Every key is unique, but multiple keys can be assigned to a single property.
+The remote has a number of security features to prevent unauthorized access to the property:

+* Every transmitted message should be unique.
+This prevents replay-attacks.
+* When a transmitted message is known, it should be virtually impossible to predict the next transmitted message.
+* The serial number of the device is unique and write protected.
+This prevents attackers from making copies of keys by reprogramming other remote devices.
 ###Functionality
 * Sleep until a key is pressed
 * Start the authentication algorithm to establish the symmetric secret key